top of page

 —Chloe Caldwell, author of “Women”

 “Is it a Lyric Essay?
 Is it a Long Poem?
 Is it Meditations?
 ‘I’m Fine.
-How Are You?’ is about relationships and violence and loss and gender and duck vaginas and art and is a wonderful manifestation of Zukofsky’s definition of poetry; ‘It is precise information on existence out of which it grows, and information on its own existence.’
+How Are You?’ is about relationships and violence and loss and art and is a wonderful manifestation of Zukofsky’s definition of poetry; ‘It is precise information on existence out of which it grows, and information on its own existence.’
 Pikula’s disarming voice is precise and totally winning.”

 —Mathew Rohrer, author of “The Others”